-IAS 24 prescribes disclosure requirements relating to related parties as it considers necessary to draw attention to the possibility that entity’s financial position and profit or loss may have been affected by the existence of related parties and by transactions and outstanding balances, including commitments, with such parties (IAS 24.1).
+IAS 24 requires certain disclosures about related parties as it wants to draw users’ attention to the possibility that entity’s financial position and profit or loss may have been affected by the existence of related parties (IAS 24.1).

 Definition of a related party

-Definition of a related party is set out in paragraph IAS 24.9 and discussed below.
+Definition of a related party is set out in paragraph IAS 24.9 and is discussed below.

 An entity as a related party

-An entity is related to a reporting entity if any of the following conditions applies (IAS 24.9):
+An entity is related to a reporting entity if any of the following conditions applies (IAS 24.9).
+See also a very useful diagram that follows.

 Example: parties related through other entities